kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
-- October 2025.
-I will be serving on the Program Committee for reviewing [Short Papers of WSDM 2026](https://wsdm-conference.org/2026/index.php/call-for-short-papers/).
-- September 2025.
-I will be serving on the Program Committee for reviewing [Full Papers of WSDM 2026](https://wsdm-conference.org/2026/index.php/call-for-papers/).
+- Sep/Oct 2025.
+I will be serving on the Program Committee of [WSDM 2026](https://wsdm-conference.org/2026) and reviewing both [Full Papers](https://wsdm-conference.org/2026/index.php/call-for-papers/) and [Short Papers](https://wsdm-conference.org/2026/index.php/call-for-short-papers/).
 - May 2025.
 I will be serving on the Program Committee of [CIKM 2025](http://cikm2025.org/).
 - October 2024.
 We received the bronze prize 🏆 on the Samsung Best Paper Awards (SBPA) 2024 in the area of AI.
 - August 2024.
 I will be serving on a Program Committee of [WSDM 2025](https://www.wsdm-conference.org/2025/).